Move Over Tesla: Supercharger Network 2.0 Is About To Land

 This has been a genuine advantage for Tesla, and a legitimate bull argument for why some people therefore should buy the car when measured against the competition.
 It is most certainly responsible for approximately half of Tesla's current sales, all other things equal, in my opinion.

 However, I have also said that this advantage will eventually come to an end.
 It was not a matter of if, but when.
 Someone was going to build a competing network - eventually.
-It may not be an identically architected Supercharger network - better in some areas, not as good in others, and this competitive dynamic will naturally vary over time - but it will arrive some day.
+It may not be an identically architected Supercharger network - better in some areas, not as good in others, and this competitive dynamic will naturally vary over time - but it will arrive someday.

-Well, that "some day" is finally here, not just in terms of talk, but concrete action.
+Well, that "someday" is finally here, not just in terms of talk, but concrete action.

 Volkswagen (OTCPK:VLKAY) will be spending $2 billion on a non-proprietary electric car charging network, over a decade.
 The first $300 million of this pot - that would be 15% - has now obtained final approval from the federal government, and will be spent over the next 30 months (2.5 years).
 This announcement was made on April 14, 2017, and you can read the details here.